CoolBeansProgramming/CoolBeansProgramming/README.md

 # Welcome

 As an analyst in the banking industry, I use data to deliver actionable insights to better help customers and executives.
-I am excited to be at the forefront analyzing large amounts of data that will have real world results.
+Being able to analyze large and complex data to solve problems is very rewarding!

+In my current role, I primarily use Microsoft Excel and Tableau but have also learned other skills through self-teaching and academic coursework.

-## Tools and Technologies
+## Skills

-- Excel
+* Microsoft Excel
-- Tableau
+* Tableau
-- Power BI
+* Power BI
-- PostgreSQL
+* PostgreSQL
-- R
-- Python (Numpy, Pandas, Matplotlib, Seaborn)
+* Python (NumPy, Pandas, Matplotlib, Seaborn)
-- HTML
-- CSS
+* R
+* HTML/CSS
+* GitHub and version control

 ## My Goals